natashamjaques/neural_chat/README.md

 # Neural Chat
-[PyTorch 0.4](https://github.com/pytorch/pytorch) Implementation of Neural Chat ([Approximating Interactive Human Evaluation with Self-Play for Open-Domain Dialog Systems](https://arxiv.org/abs/), [Way Off-Policy Batch Deep Reinforcement Learning of Implicit Human Preferences in Dialog](https://arxiv.org/abs/)).
+[PyTorch 0.4](https://github.com/pytorch/pytorch) Implementation of Neural Chat: [Approximating Interactive Human Evaluation with Self-Play for Open-Domain Dialog Systems](https://arxiv.org/abs/).
 You can interact with the models here: http://neural.chat.

 This code is inspired by and built off of "A Hierarchical Latent Structure for Variational Conversation Modeling" ([code](https://github.com/ctr4si/A-Hierarchical-Latent-Structure-for-Variational-Conversation-Modeling), [paper](https://arxiv.org/abs/1804.03424), [presentation](https://vimeo.com/277671819)).